pedro-profile/pedro-profile/README.md

 <br>Aiming for 100% remote work.
 That I can do anywhere in the world I am located.
 <br>Also willing to relocate to Malta 🇲🇹 exclusively and permanently.

 Passionate about solving problems, with a relentless drive to excel in the tech industry.

-I take into consideration good software design, user experience, debugging, optimization and maintainability.
+<br>I take into consideration good software design, user experience, debugging, optimization and maintainability.

-I feel comfortable working with HTML, CSS, and partial JavaScript both on the server and front-end.
+<br>I feel comfortable working with HTML, CSS, and partial JavaScript both on the server and front-end.
 Plus basic PHP.

-I'm eager to learn new cutting-edge technologies and stay ahead of the ever-changing trends in web development.
+<br>I'm eager to learn new cutting-edge technologies and stay ahead of the ever-changing trends in web development.

-My ultimate goal is to build reliable and maintainable Front-end applications that are both functional and aesthetically pleasing.
+<br>My ultimate goal is to build reliable and maintainable Front-end applications that are both functional and aesthetically pleasing.

 I am currently in the process of building an application using <b>PHP, HTML, CSS and JavaScript</b>.
 <br>The URL is going to be <a href="#"> here </a> once ready.